The medium-modified $g\to c\bar{c}$ splitting function in the BDMPS-Z formalism: First order opacity expansion

-This is consistent with the probabilistic interpretation that the $g\to c\bar{c}$ splitting did not occur prior to $L$. \emph{In this sense, the formation time \eqref{eq3.7} sets an observable\footnote{Strictly speaking, we establish here only that the formation time can be inferred from knowledge of final state \emph{parton} momenta.
-To what extent this information can be extracted unambiguously from experimentally accessible hadronic distributions remains to be studied in future work.} minimal length scale below which medium-modifications of the $c\, \bar{c}$ final state cannot occur. }
+This is consistent with the probabilistic interpretation that the $g\to c\bar{c}$ splitting did not occur prior to $L$. \emph{In this sense, the formation time \eqref{eq3.9} sets an observable\footnote{Strictly speaking, we establish here only that the formation time can be inferred from knowledge of final state \emph{parton} momenta.
+To what extent this information can be extracted unambiguously from experimentally accessible hadronic distributions remains to be studied in future work.} minimal length scale below which medium-modifications of the $c\bar{c}$ final state cannot occur. }

-The above line of argument is parametric and does not take into account factors of order ${\cal O}(1)$.
-Numerically, one can study the interference term in \eqref{eq3.5}, see blue lines in Fig.~\ref{fig:interference_factor}.
-One finds then that this interference factor reaches the mid-point $\approx 0.5$ between the totally coherent and incoherent limiting cases for a value $L\Gamma_1=2$, i.e., when the formation time $\tau_{g\to c\bar{c}}$ is equal to the average position of the scattering centre $L/2$ .
+The above line of argument is parametric.
+Numerically, the interference term in \eqref{eq3.6} is shown in blue in Fig.~\ref{fig:interference_factor}(b).
+One finds that the interference factor reaches the mid-point between the totally coherent and incoherent limiting cases ($F(\Gamma_1)\approx 0.5$) when $\tau_{g\to c\bar{c}}/L=1/2$, i.e., when the formation time is equal to the average position of the scattering centre $L/2$.